duncombe/wikis/Development-of-Test-Themes.md

   *

 # Theme 2: Extreme Events
-The Extreme Events theme, as its name suggests, focuses on the analysis of data related to weather events and human-caused events that produce extreme adverse effects in a geographic area.
+The Extreme Events theme, as its name suggests, focuses on the analysis of data related to events that produce extreme adverse effects in a geographic area.
 Possible topics within this heme may include, but not be limited to, the following.

 ### Severe Coastal Storm
  As a severe storm is approaching the coast, forecast models are continually being revised as new information about storm’s offshore position and intensity becomes available.
 * How accurate are these models results compared to the measured waves, river flows and water levels?